 - Gulping cold water: Drink a glass of cold water as fast as you can.
 This will shock your system and cause a distraction, thus stopping the hiccups.
 Adding a spoonful of honey into the water can also help.

 - Gargling: Gargling with cold water for up to a minute is also said to be effective to cure hiccups.

-- Ice: Another option to get rid of hiccups is to suck on a small piece of ice for a few seconds.
+- Ice: Another option to get rid of hiccups is to suck on

 - Drinking through a straw: Drink and entire glass of water with a straw.
 Simultaneously, block both your ears.

 A sudden scare works in two ways—it jump starts the breath pattern and also gives an overriding stimulus to the sympathetic nervous system.
 This activates the fight-or-flight stress response, resulting in a distraction and consequent end of the bout of hiccups.